 - Where a nursing home is aware of the violent or aggressive behavior of a patient who later attacks other residents, the nursing home can be found liable for failure to protect the other residents;

 - Where a nursing home knew a resident was subject to occasional dizzy spells, the home was liable for an injury caused by a fall;

 - Where a resident was a smoker, had the use of only one hand, and was otherwise immobile, his death from burns sustained when his clothing caught fire was attributable to the nursing home’s negligence;

 - Where a resident who had recently had cataract surgery fell down a stairway, the nursing home was found liable;

 - Where a resident suffered from cerebral arteriosclerosis and senile psychosis, the nursing home was found liable for injuries caused by resident’s leap or fall from window

-Call Today for a Free Nursing Home Abuse Consultation
+Call Today for a Free Nursing Home Neglect Case Consultation

 If you suspect that an elderly loved one has been the victim of negligence at their care facility, or if you have been injured, or if a loved one has been injured or has died as a result of negligence on the part of a nursing home or its employees, contact the nursing home negligence lawyers at the Strom Law Firm, LLC today.
 We offer free consultations so you can discuss your situation and learn more about how we can put our experience to work for you.